-Go to the audio gallery again and choose "common dolphin" this time and listen to the two sound clips of the dolphins and watch the graph of frequency.
+Go to the audio gallery and choose "common dolphin" under "Toothed Whales".
+Listen to the two sound clips of the dolphins while you watch the graph of frequency.

 3. Describe what you hear in both cases.
 What is different about the sounds in each case?
 What is different about the graphs in each case?